You are here

 *Nonmember residents/students please submit a letter from your program director to the SVS Education Department as verification of your resident or student status.

-The Boston Marriott Copley Place Hotel is pleased to host the 2019 Vascular Research Initiatives Conference on May 13, in conjunction with the American Heart Association’s Vascular Discovery Scientific Sessions (formerly ATVB).
-Located in the heart of downtown Boston’s Back Bay, the Boston Marriott Copley Place Hotel is a great starting point for fun, learning and adventure.
+The Hilton Chicago Hotel is pleased to host the 2020 Vascular Research Initiatives Conference on May 4, in conjunction with the American Heart Association’s Vascular Discovery Scientific Sessions (formerly ATVB).
+Located in the heart of downtown Chicago, the Hilton Chicago Hotel is a great starting point for fun, learning and adventure.

 LOCATION/ GROUND TRANSPORTATION

-A block of guest rooms has been reserved for attendees of the SVS Vascular Research Initiatives Conference.
-The special group rate, beginning at $279/ night (plus applicable taxes), is available on a first-come, first-served basis until April 12 or until rooms sell out, whichever comes first.
-Reservations may be made online here: Boston Marriott Copley Place Hotel VRIC Reservations, or by calling one of the numbers below.
-Be sure to identify yourself as part of the AHA/ Vascular Discovery 2019 meeting to obtain the discounted group rate.
+A block of guest rooms at the Hilton Chicago Hotel has been reserved for attendees of the SVS Vascular Research Initiatives Conference.
+The special group rate, beginning at $249/night (plus applicable taxes), is available on a first-come, first-served basis until April 17th, or until rooms sell out, whichever comes first.
+Reservations may be made online here: VRIC/ Vascular Discovery Hotel Reservation Link, or by calling one of the numbers below.
+Be sure to identify yourself as part of the AHA/ Vascular Discovery 2020 meeting to obtain the discounted group rate.

 Please call 800-258-7188 or email the SVS Education Department.